-- 3.2.1 The approximately 1.1389 hectares school site is located at the north-eastern end of the town of Millom with housing to the west and south, a railway line to the east (beyond which lie coastal habitats associated with Duddon Sands) and playing fields to the north, beyond which lies Aggie's Lonnin and agricultural fields. - 3.2.2 The proposed development areas comprise buildings, hard standing and amenity grassland, with overgrown garden habitats surrounding the disused former janitor's bungalow (Building 3) at the western end of the site and a hedgerow located at the southern boundary of the southern area of amenity grassland. - 3.2.3 The appended Figure 2 can be referred to for all habitat descriptions.
+- 3.2.1 The approximately 1.13998 hectares school site is located at the north-eastern end of the town of Millom with housing to the west and south, a railway line to the east (beyond which lie coastal habitats associated with Duddon Sands) and playing fields to the north, beyond which lies Aggie's Lonnin and agricultural fields. - 3.2.2 The proposed development areas comprise buildings, hard standing and amenity grassland, with overgrown garden habitats surrounding the disused former janitor's bungalow (Building 3) at the western end of the site and a hedgerow located at the southern boundary of the southern area of amenity grassland. - 3.2.3 An area of unmanaged grassland, a hardstanding path and planted trees is located at the northern end of the site (Additional land 4). - 3.2.4 The appended Figure 2 can be referred to for all habitat descriptions.
 Photographs are appended in Section 8.2.